In this corner of the Mediterranean, aperitivo is a word you will hear a lot. And, If you want to blend in with the Italians

-The origins of Italy’s pre-dinner drinks culture, as you can imagine, is a difficult one to trace.
+The origins of Italy’s pre-dinner drinks culture are difficult to trace.
 Some reports suggest that origins of aperitivo begin with the invention of vermouth.
-But, this poses its own problems too as the origins of fortified herbals wines are also shrouded in ambiguity.
+But this poses its own problems too, as the origins of fortified herbals wines are also shrouded in ambiguity.

 That said, the rise of popularity in aperitivo culture in Italy is believed to have followed Antonio Benedetto Carpano’s invention of modern vermouth in Turin near Milan.
 Also, helping to take the aperitivo from fad to tradition was Gaspare Campari’s eponymous drink which took off in the early 1920s.

 Milan is widely recognized as the birthplace of the aperitivo.
 But, nowadays, the entire country enjoys the pre-dinner cocktail ritual.

 Classic Campari Aperitivo

 Campari is a stalwart of many of aperitivo cocktails with the bitter liqueur helping to stimulate the appetite.
 Here are a couple of Campari classics to look out for when heading out for your Italian aperitivo.